humancomputerintegration/ChemicalHaptics/study_data/README.md

 At the end of each file is an entry of which was the dominant sensation chosen for the trial.

+You can access the software used to run this study and generate these data files here: https://github.com/xjasminelu/tcata_chemhaptics